willemml/quest-launcher-templates/README.md

-# quest-launcher-templates
+# Recon Quest Launcher GUI

-Launcher templates for future html Oculus Quest app launcher
+The GUI for creating a static html page with the links to open packages on the oculus quest.